saleem-hadad/phpdown/README.md

 ## Why?

-I know, it's a little bit wired to represent Markdown elements as PHP classes but let me show you the reason behind it then you can leave if you still think this is a funky package :D
+I know, it's a little bit wired to represent Markdown elements as PHP classes but let me show you the reason behind it then you can leave if you still think this is a funky idea :D